• Skip to primary navigation

 • Tweet

-These no-bake Cookie Dough Protein Balls are the perfect healthy make-ahead snack.
-They are high protein, as well as full of fiber and healthy fats, to give you lots of energy!
-Plus they are naturally gluten free, dairy free and refined sugar free.
+These no-bake healthy Cookie Dough Protein Balls are the perfect healthy make-ahead snack.
+They are high protein, as well as full of fiber and healthy fats, to give you lots of energy and keep you satisfied!
+Plus, this is such an easy recipe that is naturally gluten free, dairy free and refined sugar free.
+Happy healthy snacking!

 Plate full of chocolate chip cookie dough protein balls